Rakesh-ada/Deep/README.md

 - Visual mic controls and auto-timeout

 ### ⚙️ Configuration
-- In-app settings (gear icon)
+- Launch the app and click the gear icon (⚙️) to open settings.
+- Enter your n8n Webhook URL (optional, for custom workflows).
-- Set n8n webhook URL or use Gemini fallback
+- The app will use Gemini AI if n8n is unavailable.

 ### 🛠️ Build & Distribution
 - Cross-platform: Windows, macOS, Linux